joshdholtz/swift-webframeworks-docker/epoch/README.md

 - [PostgreSQL database adapter](https://github.com/Zewo/PostgreSQL)
 - Manage migrations using `Migrations` protocol

+## Things To Do Yet
+- Create routes for POST, PUT, and DELETE
+- Write a light ORM layer on top of `PostgreSQL`
+- Use a connection pool because so bad right now using one connection for whole server

 ### Migrations
 Uses a `Migrations` protocol to manage which migrations have been run and which haven't.